runtipi/runtipi-appstore/apps/authentik/metadata/description.md

-# Migration Notice
+# ⚠ Runtipi Migration Notice

-November 2025
+📅 November 2025

 This version of Authentik won't be updated anymore due to a necessary database upgrade.
 You can find the new version from the appstore and follow the steps below for the data migration.